 Hartzell Fan was established to improve air quality in their own facility, and in turn marketed that product to the general public.
 Hartzell engineered and built its first airfoil blade that was 20% more efficient than any other in the market.

-As a founding member of AMCA, we created one of the first wind tunnels to measure air and sound performance.
+As a founding member of AMCA, we created one of the first win tunnels to measure air and sound performance.

-Developed the first all-fiberglass fans for industrial use, which provided a more chemical-resistant and lighter-weight material than metal.
+Developed the first all-fiberglass fans for industrial use, which provided a more chemical-resistant and lightweight material than metal.

-Built the present Research and Development Laboratory and was introduced to AMCA accreditation requirements for air and sound performance structural testing.
+Launched our Research and Development Laboratory and codified AMCA accreditation requirements for air and sound performance structural testing.